JLambertazzo/moodring/README.md

     serve .
     ```
 * Mood Ring will be available at the address specified by serve
+Alternatively, you can try out the project using the link above.

 ## Usage
 Simply look into the camera.
 For best results make sure you have proper lighting.